spinecone/build-a-bot-workshop/set_up_twitter.md

 access_token = "I'M AN ACCESS TOKEN"
 access_token_secret = "I'M AN ACCESS TOKEN SECRET"
 ```
+**It's very important that you do not commit your secrets file to GitHub!
+If you do, anyone in the world can use this information to post tweets on your behalf.**
 ##What did we just do?
 Twitter needs to give your bot permission to post tweets via its API.
 Like many services, Twitter uses OAuth to grant that permission.
 Instead of just authenticating with your username and password, which could compromise your account if stolen, OAuth allows you to generate tokens that you can turn off or set to "read only."